What are Affiliated Companies?

 1. Enter new market

 Becoming affiliated with a company that is experienced in a particular market is a quick way to gain access to that market.
-Going the affiliate route can bypass the learning curve and substantial expenditures that come with breaking into a market (such as research and development and marketing costs).
+Going the affiliate route can bypass the learning curve and substantial expenditures that come with breaking into a new market (such as research and development and marketing costs).

 2. Enter new geographic region